timescale/promscale/README.md

 [![Code Climate](https://api.codeclimate.com/v1/badges/c6b16c0bbcb0690c9c71/maintainability)](https://codeclimate.com/github/timescale/promscale/maintainability)
 [![GoDoc](https://godoc.org/github.com/timescale/promscale?status.svg)](https://pkg.go.dev/github.com/timescale/promscale)

-Promscale is an open source observability backend for metrics and traces powered by SQL.
-It's build on robust and high-peformance foundation of PostgreSQL and TimescaleDB.
-It has native support for Prometheus metrics and OpenTelemetry traces as well as many other formats like StatsD, Jaeger and Zipkin through the OpenTelemetry Collector and is 100% PromQL compliant.
+**Promscale is an open source observability backend for metrics and traces powered by SQL**.

+It's built on the robust and high-peformance foundation of **PostgreSQL and TimescaleDB**.
+It has native support for **Prometheus** metrics and **OpenTelemetry** traces as well as many other formats like StatsD, Jaeger and Zipkin through the OpenTelemetry Collector and is **100% PromQL compliant**.
-It's full SQL capabilities enable developers to correlate metrics, traces and also business data to derive new valuable insights not possible when data is siloed in different systems.
+It's **full SQL** capabilities enable developers to **correlate metrics, traces and also business data** to derive new valuable insights not possible when data is siloed in different systems.

-Built on top of PostgreSQL and [TimescaleDB](https://www.timescale.com/) it inherits rock-solid reliability, native compression up to 90%, continuous aggregates and the operational maturity of of a system that is run on millions of instances worldwide.
+Built on top of PostgreSQL and [TimescaleDB](https://www.timescale.com/) it inherits **rock-solid reliability, native compression up to 90%, continuous aggregates and the operational maturity** of of a system that is run on millions of instances worldwide.

 For Prometheus users, Promscale provides a robust and highly scalable long-term storage system that is 100% PromQL compliant.